 Luke Pollard – MP for Plymouth Sutton and Devonport:

 “It is a huge honour to showcase Plymouth through the White Papers each year, as well as give a platform to so many amazing men and women who contribute.
-I can’t wait to share the third edition with you.”
+I can’t wait to share the fourth edition with you.”